Intel takes big step in chip foundry business

 "We are essentially getting access like an extra division of Intel.
 As soon as they're making the technology available to their various groups to do design work, we're getting the same," he said.

-Daane said Intel's manufacturing technology will give Altera's chips a several-year advantage against Xilinx, its main competitor in programmable chips.
+Daane said Intel's manufacturing technology will give Altera's chips a several-year advantage against Xilinx (XLNX.O), its main competitor in programmable chips.
 He said Altera would continue to make other chips with TSMC, its long-time foundry.

 Shares of Altera were unchanged in extended trading after closing down 0.96 percent at $35.01.
 Xilinx was down about 0.9 percent at $37, versus a close of $37.30 on the Nasdaq.